raunaqjabbal/GithubAutomatedAnalysis/README.md

 All GitHub repositories that aren't forks are cloned.

-Summary for all repositories are generated using cloc.
+Summary for all repositories are generated using cloc, and certain filetypes can be ignored.

 These summaries are processed, aggregated and sent to GPT 3.5